Profession Calculators

 Common Mistakes to Avoid

 • Assuming severance is tax-free.
-Severance is taxable income subject to federal, state, and FICA withholding.
+Severance is fully taxable income subject to federal, state, and FICA withholding.
+The IRS treats it as supplemental wages.
+Plan your budget around the net amount, not the gross.

 Frequently Asked Questions